KartikVij2302/C-Shell/README.md

 # C-Shell
-Here is my C shell Project
+Here is a shell from scratch, using modular C code, with commands and features like I/O redirection, piping, background and foreground processes, signals, stored command and history.